Carolyn McMaster | September 4, 2020

 Check your strategy

-In the face of circumstances that overwhelm your story, it may be tempting to change your core messages.
+In the face of circumstances that overwhelm your story, it may be tempting to change your messages.
 Resist that!
 It will only muddy your brand.
-Your communications strategy, however, is likely to need adaptation.
+Adapting your communications strategy, however, is likely make your messages avoid market noise altogether.
 (Here is a deeper look at that.)
 When it was clear COVID-19 was going to be around for a while, we looked for ways to continue to promote key themes.
 These included putting off a planned campaign and substituting something more immediately relevant; focusing on thought leadership topics that spoke to the new normal and what might come next; and doubling down on outreach to trade outlets, which have more room for bread-and-butter topics.
 That has allowed us to keep clients in conversations.

-We’re forever encouraging clients to take a stand—to challenge the status quo, support a bold new policy, offer an alternative way.
+We’re forever encouraging clients to take a stand—to challenge the status quo, support a bold policy, offer a new way.
 While new ideas are seemingly more plentiful than ever, it’s also true that people are hungry for them.
 Nia Impact Capital’s Kristin Hull doesn’t hesitate to go big with shareholder activism work and is getting good traction in mainstream and financial media around investing for gender and racial equity.